googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

-When interpolating colors, different results will be obtained if the interpolation is computed using the non-linear scale for color levels than if using the linear scale.
-For interoperable results, whether the non-linear or linear scale is to be used needs to be specified.
+When interpolating colors, different results will be obtained if the interpolation is computed using the non-linear scale for color levels than if using the linear-light scale.
+For interoperable results, whether the non-linear or linear-light scale is to be used needs to be specified.

-For gradient color values in the SVG table, the required interpolation behavior is defined in the SVG 1.1 specification: the [‘color-interpolation’ property](https://www.w3.org/TR/SVG11/painting.html#ColorInterpolationProperty) can be used in an SVG document to declare whether interpolation is done using the non-linear sRGB scale (the default), or using a linear scale by applying the inverse sRGB transfer function.
+For gradient color values in the SVG table, the required interpolation behavior is defined in the SVG 1.1 specification: the [‘color-interpolation’ property](https://www.w3.org/TR/SVG11/painting.html#ColorInterpolationProperty) can be used in an SVG document to declare whether interpolation is done using the non-linear sRGB scale (the default), or using a linear-light scale by applying the inverse sRGB transfer function.

-For gradient color values in the COLR table, interpolation must be computed using linear values after applying the inverse sRGB transfer function.
+For gradient color values in the COLR table, interpolation must be computed using linear-light values after applying the inverse sRGB transfer function.

 After an interpolated color value is computed, whether or not the non-linear sRGB transfer function needs to be re-applied is determined by the requirements